jorgefranconunes/tea/00README-developers.txt

 Making a New Release (for admins)
 ====================

+1. Check the release version number.

-1 - Check that the version number is coherent in all files
+Ensure that the version number is coherent in all files ("config/tea-core.conf" and "bin/tsh.bat").

-    (config/tea-core.conf, and bin/tsh.bat)
+2. Build the release bundle.

-2 - Execute the Makefile target to build the release archive
+Execute the Makefile target to build the release archive:

     make release

-    (tea-3.2.Z.tar.gz release file should be available in the current dir).
+The release bundle is named "tea-3.2.Z.tar.gz" and should be available in working copy root.

+3. Perform testing on the release.

-3 - Test out the release, by tring out the installation of the archive
-    according to the Tea site's instructions.
+Test out the release, by tring out the installation of the archive according to the Tea site's instructions.

-4 - Update the relase on SVN
+4. Update the relase on the Subversion repository

     svn cp -m 'Tea 3.2.Z release.' \
          -r NNN \
         svn+ssh://www.pdmfc.com/opt/develop/svnroot/tea/branches/3.2.x \
         svn+ssh://www.pdmfc.com/opt/develop/svnroot/tea/releases/3.2.Z

+5. Update the Tea site.

-5 - If it is a public release, update the Tea site.
+If it is a public release, update the Tea site.